 This post may contain affiliate links from which I will earn a commission.

-I have used beautiful New Zealand manuka honey as a sweetener.
+I have used beautiful New Zealand manuka honey as a sweetener (note from Adrienne: this is the manuka honey brand I am using right now, and I love it).
 Manuka honey has strong antibacterial properties and is always present among my arsenal of natural remedies (no sugar needed to get that medicine down!).

-You can add whatever fruits, nuts or flavourings that you like to this base, but in keeping with the Christmas theme I chose kiwifruit and plums to provide festive colour.I dehydrated the kiwifruit to intensify its flavour, but if you don't have access to a dehydrator you could use fresh fruit too.
+You can add whatever fruits, nuts or flavourings that you like to this base, but in keeping with the Christmas theme, kiwifruit and raspberries provide festive colour.I dehydrated the kiwifruit to intensify its flavour, but if you don't have access to a dehydrator you could use fresh fruit too.

-Freeze-dried plums were an easy choice for their deep red colour and flavour, but you could opt for freeze-dried berries or even fresh berries instead.
+Organic freeze-dried raspberries are a good choice with their nice red colour and flavour, but you could opt for freeze-dried plums or even fresh berries instead.

 Enjoy, and much peace and joy to you all at Christmas!